AniCa-Studios/Blazor-Shared-UI/README.md

 ### Blazored Resources
 Blazored Modal and Toast are included in the project to showcase how to effectively add them and utilize them across the projects.
 In `Base` modals folders is where you can store all your custom modals.

+## Lazy Loading RCL
+A crazy addition is the ability to lazy load or load at runtime Razor components.
+This allows you to create custom components and load when and where you need them.
+You can just call the component or pass parameters.
+Refer to the Lazy page to see how to implement this.

 ## Included Addons Libraries
 #### CSS
 - Bootstrap